-- (A) The Code of Conduct that follows is adopted under section 27(2) of the Localism Act 2011. - (B) The Code is based on the Seven Principles of Public Life under section 28(1) of the Localism Act 2011, which are set out in Annex 1. - (C) This Preamble and Annex 1 do not form part of the Code, but you should have regard to them as they will help you to comply with the Code. - (D) If you need guidance on any matter under the Code, you should seek it from the Monitoring Officer or your own legal adviser but it is entirely your responsibility to comply with the provisions of this Code. - (E) In accordance with section 34 of the Localism Act 2011, where you have a Disclosable Pecuniary Interest it is a criminal offence if, without reasonable excuse, you: - (a) Fail to notify the authority's Monitoring Officer of the interest before the end of 28 days beginning with the day on which you became a member. - (b) Fail to disclose the interest at meetings where the interest is not entered in the authority's register. - (c) Fail to notify the authority's Monitoring Officer of the interest before the end of 28 days beginning with the date of disclosure at a meeting, if the interest is not entered in the authority's register and is not the subject of a pending notification. - (d) Take part in discussion or votes, or further discussions or votes, at meetings on matters in which you have the interest which are being considered at the meeting. - (e) Fail to notify the authority's Monitoring Officer of the interest before the end of 28 days beginning with the date when you become aware that you have such an interest in a matter to be dealt with, or being dealt with, by you acting alone in the course of discharging a function of the authority. - (f) Take any step in relation to a matter being dealt with by you acting alone in the course of discharging a function of the Authority, except a step for the purpose of enabling the matter to be dealt with otherwise than by you. - (g) knowingly or recklessly provide false or misleading information in any of the above disclosures or notifications. - (F) Any written allegation received by the Authority that you have failed to comply with the Code will be dealt with under the arrangements adopted by the Authority for such purposes.
-If it is found that you have failed to comply with the Code, the Authority may have regard to this failure in deciding whether to take action and, if so, what action to take in relation to you.
+(A) The Code of Conduct that follows is adopted under section 27(2) of the Localism Act 2011.

+- (B) The Code is based on the Seven Principles of Public Life under section 28(1) of the Localism Act 2011, which are set out in Annex 1. - (C) This Preamble and Annex 1 do not form part of the Code, but you should have regard to them as they will help you to comply with the Code. - (D) If you need guidance on any matter under the Code, you should seek it from the Monitoring Officer or your own legal adviser but it is entirely your responsibility to comply with the provisions of this Code. - (E) In accordance with section 34 of the Localism Act 2011, where you have a Disclosable Pecuniary Interest it is a criminal offence if, without reasonable excuse, you: - (a) Fail to notify the Authority's Monitoring Officer of the Interest interest before the end of 28 days beginning with the day on which you became a Member. - (b) Fail to disclose the Interest interest at Meetings where the interest is not entered in the Authority's rRegister of Members' Interests. - (c) Fail to notify the Authority's Monitoring Officer of the Interest interest-before the end of 28 days beginning with the date of disclosure at a mMeeting, if the Interest interest-is not entered in the Authority's rRegister of Members' Interests and is not the subject of a pending notification. - (d) Take part in discussion or votes, or further discussions or votes, at Meetings on matters in which you have the Interest interest which are being considered at the meeting. - (e) Fail to notify the Authority's Monitoring Officer of the Interest interest before the end of 28 days beginning with the date when you become aware that you have such an interest in a matter to be dealt with, or being dealt with, by you acting alone in the course of discharging a function of the Authority.

+- (f) Take any step in relation to a matter being dealt with by you acting alone in the course of discharging a function of the Authority, except a step for the purpose of enabling the matter to be dealt with otherwise than by you. - (g) Knowingly or recklessly provide false or misleading information in any of the above disclosures or notifications. - (F) Any written allegation received by the Monitoring Officer Authority-that you have failed to comply with the Code will be dealt with under the arrangements adopted by the Authority for such purposes.
+If it is found that you have failed to comply with the Code, the Monitoring Officer Authority-may have regard to this failure in deciding whether to take action and, if so, what action to take in relation to you.